Prescription Crystal Meth – How Common Is Desoxyn Abuse?

 When a medication’s use becomes less therapeutic and more recreational, patients will use higher doses to improve their experiences.
 This inevitably leads down a far more dangerous path towards dependence and withdrawal.

 Repeated use of a substance like Desoxyn, through a process known as downregulation – will require more of the drug to release the same amount of neurotransmitters responsible for the user’s enjoyable experiences.
 This is what causes tolerance.
-In time, as dosages continue to grow higher, downregulation will desensitize the brain to the point where the amount of neurotransmitters it produces naturally will have no effect.
+In time, as dosages continue to grow higher, downregulation will desensitize the brain to the point where the number of neurotransmitters it produces naturally will have no effect.
 At this point, a user requires the drug simply generate enough neural activity for them to feel baseline – how they felt before being introduced to the drug.
 This is dependency – the need for a substance just to function – and dependency inevitably leads to withdrawal.

 Mixing Desoxyn With Alcohol